-1. On the MyID web server, navigate to the ${\tt CustomClients}$ folder.
+- 1. On the MyID web server, navigate to the CustomClients folder. - By default, this is:

 2. In a text editor, create a .json file to contain your client configuration.

 You can use any filename with a .json extension; you are recommended to use the name you have provided for the client as the filename.